 Here’s what the CPM Group wrote about gold in late November:

 “The gold market appears poised to move higher.
 There are numerous macroeconomic factors bubbling under the surface which are positive for the gold price in the medium to long run.
 Shorter term financial market trends have kept prices from rising in 2018, but they are dissipating.”

 Predicted Price Trading Bands, Next 90 Days

-The high-end rare coin market continues to increase in value as economic, political and geopolitical uncertainty climbs.
-Rising inflation data is another factor boosting the numismatics sector.
+The high-end rare coin market remains an attractive buying opportunity for long-term investors as economic, political and geopolitical uncertainty climbs.
+Rising inflation data is another factor expected to underpin potentially dramatic increases in the numismatics sector in the months ahead.